S-Dey/log-analysis/README.md

      ```bash
      pip3 install psycopg2
      ```
-     Kindly note that in Linux systems, you may need superuser permission to install this package.
+      **NOTE:** In Linux, you may need superuser permission to install this package.
+So, in such case, just prefix the command with `sudo`.

 14. To generate the report as text file, type:
       ```bash